Revitalising The Town Centre

 Councillors, Community Groups & StakeholdersTwo workshops for elected members and local community groups and stakeholders were held on Friday 13th March 2015.
 This allowed the project team to obtain some general guidance surrounding the key issues that face the town centre.

-An exhibition tool place in The Millbridge Rooms in March, where the public was able to find out more information and ask questions.
+An exhibition tool place in The Millbridge Rooms and Hertford Theatre in September 2015, where the public was able to find out more information and ask questions.

-The project is being led by a steering group made up of Councillors Peter Ruffles, Suzanne Rutland-Barsby and Andrew Stevenson.
+The project was led by a steering group made up of Councillors Peter Ruffles, Suzanne Rutland-Barsby and Andrew Stevenson.

 Suzanne Rutland-Barsby, East Herts Council's Executive member for community and partnership liaison said: "This is an exciting opportunity to look at ways to revitalise the town centre, to help shops and businesses to thrive and to ensure that it remains a popular destination for visitors."